Last Updated on

-Without mincing words, latest CV format in Nigeria must contain the following: Name, professional title and contact details, Personal Statement among others.
+Straight to the point: the latest CV format in Nigeria must contain the following: Name, professional title and contact details, Personal Statement among others.
+In this post, we’ll also share how to write a captivating personal statement.

 When it comes to job search, your CV is as important as your academic qualifications, through your CV, you create an impression.
 In this guide, we WILL show you how to write a captivating CV and also share a template with you.